et/clamshell/README.md

 In your project root directory, set up a file called `Dependencies.list`:

     Project.configure "MyProject" do
-      git "/path/to/git/repo.git", :ref => "12345SHAID"
+      git "/path/to/git/repo", :ref => "12345SHAID"
     end

-In plain English, this says: "The project, `MyProject` has one dependency to a git repository located at `/path/to/git/repo.git` whose `HEAD` must be pointing to `12345SHAID`"
+In plain English, this says: "The project, `MyProject` has one dependency to a git repository located at `/path/to/git/repo` whose `HEAD` must be pointing to `12345SHAID`".
+This assumes that the directory contains a `.git` directory.

 ###  Environment section